Federal Sentencing

 - Legal Release Residence

-- Management Variables; Pre-determined Security levels
+- Management Variables: Pre-determined Security levels

 - Disruptive Group-confirmed member